-- 1) Before pitching Check the site for stones, holes and sharp twigs.
-These will not only make your night more uncomfortable but may puncture the groundsheet and then let water in. - 2) Do not lose the storage bags As soon as you take the tent, poles or pegs out of their bags put them inside your pocket and when finished inside the awning so they do not blow away.

-- 3) Keep your tent clean Take your shoes off, try not to get mud on the side of the tent.
+- 1) Before pitching Check the site for stones, holes, and sharp twigs.
+These will not only make your night more uncomfortable but may puncture the groundsheet and then let water in. - 2) Do not lose the storage bags As soon as you take the tent, poles, or pegs out of their bags put them inside your pocket and when finished inside the awning so they do not blow away. - 3) Keep your tent clean Take your shoes off, try not to get mud on the side of the tent.
 Always tie back the doors when they are open.
 If a tent gets dirty this negatively effects its waterproofing.
-They get retired quicker and costs go up for future expeditions. - 4) Use the zips If you open the tent by simply pulling on the material this will weaken the zips and may cause them to break.
-If your zips break from misuse you will be in for an uncomfortable night and an uncomfortable bill. - 5) Allow the tent to ventilate If your tent has solid inner walls then it is important to keep the inner door open a little.
+They get retired quicker, and costs go up for future expeditions. - 4) Use the zips If you open the tent by simply pulling on the material this will weaken the zips and may cause them to break.
+If your zips break from misuse, you will be in for an uncomfortable night and an uncomfortable bill. - 5) Allow the tent to ventilate If your tent has solid inner walls then it is important to keep the inner door open a little.
 If you do not then condensation from your breath will collect on the walls and make the inside of the tent, you and your sleeping bag damp.
 Even if it is cold a small gap will keep you dryer and therefore warmer. - 6) Do not under ANY circumstances smoke, mess with deodorant, cook in or near tents.
-A tent can catch fire in seconds, burning anyone and anything inside it. - 7) You will always be responsible for drying the tent when you get back or at the end of the trip.
+A tent can catch fire in seconds, burning anyone and anything inside it. - 7) You will always be responsible for drying the tent when you get back, during a lunch break on your last day or at the end of the trip.
 Take the tent out of its bag and hang it up to dry (even if you think it is dry).
-Any moisture on a tent will cause it to mildew, rot and smell.
-Tents not lasting a natural lifespan will increase prices for future expeditions.
-Do up all zips before packing away the tent neatly.